aws-samples/amazon-sagemaker-local-mode/README.md

 5. Make sure you have pip installed `pip --version`

-6. Clone the repo onto your local development machine using `git clone`.

-7. Open the project in any IDE of your choice in order to run the example Python files.

-8. Follow the instructions on which Python packages to install in each of the example Python file.

 ### Installation Instructions for PyCharm
 We assume the root folder of the project is `~/Documents/dev/`